xidruk/computer-networking/docs/subnet_mask.md

 In short: the subnet mask exists to make IP addressing efficient, organized, and scalable.
 Without it, the internet would either waste vast address space or drown in confusion.

-> **Tip for beginners:** If subnet masks seem abstract, remember this: they are *not* random numbers.
-They are precise blueprints that tell computers how to understand the map of the network.
-> **Tip for pros:** Re-examining subnet masks often reveals hidden inefficiencies in address planning the foundation of clean network design.

 ---

 ## Binary Foundations: Bits and IP Addresses